khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 ### Landing page

 A landing page is the page directly tied to a link in the navigation.
-Typically, a landing page contains overview and/or summary content, but it can also be a [dashboard](/patterns/dashboards).
+Typically, a landing page is action-oriented and contains overview and/or summary content, but it can also be a [dashboard](/patterns/dashboards) for analysis-oriented tasks.

 ### User settings menu
 The user settings menu is the rightmost menu which contains items related to the logged-in user.